bnbullock/Amazon_Vine_Analysis/README.md

 ![Image1](images/1CreateTables_1.png)

-- Likewise to above, each dataframe was transformed into the correct format with duplicated data removed, dates re-formatted and values aggregated as necessary.
+- Likewise to the above, each dataframe was transformed into the correct format with duplicated data removed, dates re-formatted and values aggregated as necessary.
 Below we can see an example of the different fields associated with the vine_table and the related data.

 ![Image2](images/2LoadedTables1.png)

 - Finally each transformed dataframe was loaded into the corresponding postgreSQL database table.
-We can see the vine_table below containing 102084 data records of reviews.
+We can see the results below once the vine_table data containing 102084 records of reviews was successfully loaded.

 ![Image3](images/3CountTableRows1.png)

 ## Determination of Bias in Vine Reviews

 - For the second part of this task we are challenged to validate if there is bias associated with the reviews in our dataset.
 We need to understand if the results below are based on predetermined ideas or have been influenced in a certain direction to produced these results.
+We can conclude that the data was not altered in any way to provide a directional viewpoint nor have we forced any conclusions other that interpreting the results of the anlysis.
+In the summary below we have performed this interpretation and provided feedback based on the data solely.

 ![Image4](images/4VineSummary1.png)